-Symptom Possible cause Possible solution Serial communications (RS-485 or RS-232) are damaged when connecting to an external device.
-The communications cable can provide a path for unwanted currents if all non-iso-lated devices, such as PLCs, computers, Refer to the wiring guidelines in Chapter 3 and to the network guide- lines in Chapter 8.
-Either the port on the external device or the port on the CPU is damaged. or other devices do not share the same network circuit common reference.
-The unwanted currents can cause communi- cations errors or damage to electric cir- cuits. • Purchase network isolators or isola- ted RS485-to-RS485 repeaters when you connect devices that do not have a common electrical reference.
-Refer to Appendix F for information about article numbers for S7-200 SMART equipment.
+Symptom Possible cause Possible solution Serial communications (RS-485 or RS- 232) are damaged when connecting to an external device.
+The communications cable can provide a path for unwanted currents if all non- isolated devices, such as PLCs, com- puters, or other devices do not share the same network circuit common ref- erence.
+The unwanted currents can cause communications errors or dam- age to electric circuits.
+Refer to the wiring guidelines in Chapter 3 and to the network guide- lines in Chapter 8. the port on the CPU is damaged.
+Purchase network isolators or iso- lated RS485-to-RS485 repeaters when you connect devices that do not have a common electrical refer- ence. about article numbers for S7- 200 SMART equipment.
 Other communications problems (STEP 7-Micro/WIN SMART) Refer to Chapter 8 for information about network communications.
 Error handling Refer to Appendix C for information about error codes.